IuliaSTANA/composeAppDevCon/Part01/ANSWERS.md

 recomposition can be scheduled.
 For this you rely again on `mutableStateOf` to provide you a state that Compose can observe.
 You can declare the `isExpanded` variable with:
 `var isExpanded by remember { mutableStateOf(false) }`

+> _Delegated property_<br />
+> The following declarations of `mutableState` are equivalent:
+>
+>     var value by remember { mutableStateOf(default) }
+>     val mutableState = remember { mutableStateOf(default) }
+>     val (value, setValue) = remember { mutableStateOf(default) }
+>
+> These declarations are equivalent, and are provided as syntax sugar for different uses of state.
+You should pick the
+> one that produces the easiest-to-read code in the composable you're writing. <br />
+> Using the by delegate syntax requires the following imports:
+>
+>     import androidx.compose.runtime.getValue
+>     import androidx.compose.runtime.setValue

 We have to change the icon at the end of the "Plant care log" label:

 ```